CdeCMx-org/proyectos-2021-club_6_5/index.md

 ![Image](src https://dlnxb30bca8mp.cloudfront.net/wp-content/uploads/2019/08/Lipinski-2.jpg)

-La publicación _"Advanced Drug Delivery Reviews"_
+El Dr. Lipinsky se apasionó p _"Advanced Drug Delivery Reviews"_

 You can use the [editor on GitHub](https://github.com/CdeCMx-org/proyectos-2021-club_6_5/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.